keathley/keathley.github.io/_posts/2020/2020-07-20-telemetry-conventions.md

 you break some sort of functional interface.
 At least if you break your functions the user of your library is likely to notice it before they deploy to production.
-If you make backward-incompatible changes to your telemetry events, the user probably has no clue.
-Congrats, you silently broke your user's monitors and dashboards.
+If you make backward-incompatible changes to your telemetry events, the user probably has no clue and won't discover it until they've deployed to production and realize that their monitors and dashboards are now broken.

 Luckily, it’s pretty straightforward to test your telemetry events.
 I typically do something like this (which iirc. is a pattern I stole from Redix’s test suite).